mithril-security/blindai/docs/docs/getting-started/blindai_structure.md

 ## BlindAI API
 __________________________

-BlindAI API includes an open-source Python library, allowing developpers to query popular AI models without needing to trust us with access to your data, thanks to [Confidential Computing](confidential_computing.md).
+BlindAI API includes an open-source Python library, allowing developers to query popular AI models without needing to trust us with access to your data, thanks to [Confidential Computing](confidential_computing.md).

-So far, we have released [Whisper on BlindAI](quick_tour.ipynb), a pre-trained model for automatic speech recognition (ASR) and speech translation.
+So far, we have released [Whisper on BlindAI](quick-tour.ipynb), a pre-trained model for automatic speech recognition (ASR) and speech translation.
 More models are set to join Whisper on the platform in the future.

 ## BlindAI Core
 ________________________________